MisterTea/GPT-IF/GptIfEngine/data/rooms/room_descriptions.md

 ## Long

 You are standing on the Pool Deck of the Fortuna cruise ship.
-The deck is a large and sunny area with a swimming pool, two hot tubs, and several sun loungers.
+The deck is a large and sunny area with a **swimming pool**, two hot tubs, and several sun loungers.
 There is a bar and grill on the pool deck, and there is also a children's pool and a water park.
 The air is filled with the sound of laughter and splashing, and the smell of suntan lotion hangs in the air.
 You can hear the waves crashing against the side of the ship, and the sun is shining brightly overhead.
 It's a perfect day to relax and enjoy the pool.

 ## Short